Day Trading in Sri Lanka

 Critical steps for successful day trading in Sri Lanka include:

 1. Choose a top platform that accepts Sri Lankan traders.
 To safeguard your trading activities, prioritize brokers regulated by financial authorities like Sri Lanka’s SEC, the UK’s FCA, or Cyprus’ CySEC.
-Also consider the range of tradable instruments, such as Sri Lankan stocks and prominent commodities like gold, as well as pricing, charting platforms, and customer support.
+Also consider the range of tradable instruments, such as regional stocks, CFDs in Sri Lanka, prominent commodities like gold, as well as pricing, charting platforms, and customer support.

 2. Open an account.
 You typically need a Sri Lankan national ID and a recent utility bill to verify your account.
 Once approved, fund your account with Sri Lankan Rupees via wire transfers, debit cards, or even local e-wallets like Genie (if supported).